 Indicating the stakes, Mr Fasel coyly declared, “I love to bargain with these people after every Olympics.
 It would be boring if we decided the next 10 or 20 years with the NHL.
 It’s so nice to be with Gary and fight in New York and have some discussions.”

-A person given to parsing those comments might note that he said “fight” and not “negotiate.”
+A person given to parsing those comments might note that Mr Fasel said “fight” and not “negotiate.”

-Bettman, the parser, coyly replied, “having fun, not fight.”
+Mr Bettman, the parser and ex lawyer, coyly replied, “having fun, not fight.”

 The seemingly innocuous Canada House event had served its purpose: to escalate a media narrative about whether or not the NHL is going to unilaterally take hockey out of the next 2018 Winter Games in PyeongChang, South Korea and perhaps even stage its own World Cup based in North America – and hence primed for maximum television ratings and revenues.
 The former possibility is being presented as a given by the powerful sports media.
 The latter tournament would be reserved for a tiny handful of countries with “competitive” programs selected solely by NHL bigwigs, and would take place at the end of summer before the opening of training camps.